decargroup/miluv/docs/examples/ekf/se23_one_robot.md

 }
 ```

-We then initialize the EKF with the first ground truth pose, the anchor postions, and UWB tag moment arms.
+We then initialize the EKF with the first ground truth pose, the anchor positions, and UWB tag moment arms.
 Inside the constructor of the EKF, we add noise to have some initial uncertainty in the state, and set the initial bias estimate to zero.

 ```py
 ekf = model.EKF(gt_se23[0], miluv.anchors, miluv.tag_moment_arms)